-Area 4 - Mohawk Lake/Greenwich Mohawk District Area
+Area 4 - Mohawk Lake/Greenwich Mohawk Lake District Area

 i.
 Development within the Mohawk Lake District Plan Area, identified as Area 4 on Schedule 10, shall be subject to the Mohawk Lake District Plan.
 The District Plan will facilitate the comprehensive redevelopment of properties within the District, including the Greenwich Mohawk site and surrounding area, as well as the enhancement of Mohawk Lake and Park.
 A mix of uses including residential, institutional, commercial, recreational, and clean employment uses, parks and open space may be permitted by the District Plan.
-Until such time as the detailed District Plan is completed, development of sites within Area 4 shall be consistent with the policies of the underlying land use designations identified on Schedule 3.
+Until such time as the detailed District Plan is implemented through an Official Plan amendment, development of sites within Area 4 shall be consistent with the policies of the underlying land use designations identified on Schedule 3 of this Plan.
+Museum uses and associated outdoor education and interpretive centres shall be permitted without further amendment to this Plan.